What Does “Self-care” Mean?

 Goof around: Schedule in five minutes of “play” (non-directed activity) several times throughout your day.
 Release that inner child!

-Take a recovery class: Rejuvenate your hard-working body by engaging in gentle activities, such as our foam rolling and stretching class on Wednesday evenings at 6.40pm!
+Take a recovery class: Rejuvenate your hard-working body by engaging in gentle activities, such as yoga and stretching.

 So, how will you nourish yourself so you can feel and be your best?